Creative Unions: Archive

 15 February 2018

-In Feburary 2018, Artur Matamoro Vidal presented Fabrizio Terranova’s portrait of Donna Haraway, one of our most important living thinkers.
+In February 2018, Artur Matamoro Vidal presented Fabrizio Terranova’s portrait of Donna Haraway, one of our most important living thinkers.
 American philosopher and biologist Haraway has been working around science, technology, gender and trans-species relationships for the last four decades.
 Refusing to distinguish between humans, animals and machines, she has proposed new ways of understanding our world that challenge normative structures and boundaries.
 Her approach to writing is equally transformative, unafraid of combining narrative and theory.

 Fabrizio Terranova spent a summer filming Haraway and her dog Cayenne (a key collaborator in her work) in Haraway’s Southern California home.
 The resulting film playfully combines green screen projections and archival materials with more traditional documentary-making, reflecting Haraway’s own practice – an appropriately eccentric response to a truly original thinker.